ChromiaProject/rell/language-server/docs/LSP.md

 ### `.diagnostics`

-* The DiagnosticsConverter Kotlin object converts Rell issues into LSP diagnostics using LSP4J.
+* The DiagnosticsConverter converts Rell issues into LSP diagnostics.
 It maps severity, code, message, and range from Rell issues to LSP diagnostic attributes.
 The toDiagnostics function processes a list of Rell issues, while the toDiagnostic function handles individual issue conversions.
 The severity mapping ensures compatibility with LSP diagnostic severities.